 Image via Flickr by Shahid Abdullah

 Total engagement refers to the total number of interactions a company generates on its content.
 So, depending on the platform, that can include shares, comments, likes, or retweets.
 For instance, total engagement on Facebook would comprise the total amount of shares, likes, comments, and reactions.
-In contrast, the total engagement on Instagram refers to the total amount of likes, comments, and follows, depending on the platform.
+In contrast, the total engagement for your blog might refer to the total amount of likes, comments, and follows, depending on the platform.
 However, companies can use the general rate of engagement formula and change it depending on what they want to measure.
 Those different formulas include:

 This measures the percentage of your audience who chose to engage with your content after seeing it.

 ERR = Total Engagement Per Post / Reach Per Post X 100